JoshWang3/Chuwa20250609/Short Questions/hw2_ShortAnswer.md

-**3.Write static utilities in your Employee class, demostrate how static content differs from others during class instantiation.**n
+**3.Write static utilities in your Employee class, demostrate how static content differs from others during class instantiation.**
 Code in Employee.java
 （1）Static members belong to the class itself, are shared by all instances, and run only when the class is loaded or when explicitly invoked.
 （2）Instance members are allocated separately each time you call new and do not interfere with one another.